“If you’ve heard this story before, don’t stop me, because I’d like to hear it again.” Groucho Marx

 The man thought for a moment and said, “Three weeks ago, my wife ran off with a police officer.
 When I saw your cruiser in my rear view mirror, I thought you were that officer and you were trying to give her back to me!

 There are all kinds of stories available to us and they are often told to suit the occasion at hand.
 The griots of Africa traveled around telling their stories and were paid to do so… Often the Griots told their stories under the baobab tree and when they passed away, some were buried by the tree.
 When we think back to our childhood, we remember the fables and fairy tales we enjoyed.
-Later, we learned parables and all sorts of other categories or genre that cover a wide range of stories.
+Later, we learned parables and all sorts of other categories or genres that cover a wide range of stories.
 So, throughout our lifetime, we get exposed to short stories, novellas, or novels covering topics on Drama, Satire, Tragedy, Comedy (Tragicomedy), Humor, Action-adventure, Crime & Detective, Horror, Mystery, Romance, Science fiction, Western, Inspirational, fiction, non-fiction and more… They carry us from birth to death.

 Two more aisles . . .